hamidBena/ball-plate-nonlinear-control/docs/technical-report.md

 - Additional control methods, including linearizing the model to properly test linear methods like LQR alongside PID
 - A full mathematical simulation model, to eventually train an AI-based controller (learned/AI control)
 - A redesigned connecting rod between the plate and base to fully eliminate central-joint play
+- Integrating an IMU to automatically detect and correct for steady-state bias caused by bench misalignment, and to compensate for external lateral accelerations, helping the ball hold position while the plate itself is in motion

 ---